OctopusDeploy/docs/docs/reference/log-files.md

 ---

-Octopus Deploy Server and Tentacles write diagnostic log messages to their local Windows filesystem.
-The files are rolled periodically to avoid consuming excessive space.
+Octopus Deploy Server and Tentacles write diagnostic log messages to their local Windows filesystem.Â The files are rolled periodically to avoid consuming excessive space.

 :::success
 **Recent Errors**